williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 To apply these predictions to the real-world, I then created the following scenario and act as CPS within the confines and assumptions I made.
 In other words, if CPS trusts my model blindly, given how the Texas power market works and some imposed uncertainties, will CPS profit?
 I have tried to note all the assumptions I made in this exercise.

-I apply my predictions in the day-ahead market (DAM) and then operate in the real-time market (RTM) with any energy surplus or deficit.
+I apply my predictions in the day-ahead market (DAM) and then operate in the real-time market (RTM) as needed with any energy surplus or deficit.

 ### CPS Capacity

-For simplicity, there are 5 CPS power generation plants with varying parameters as shown below.
+For simplicity, assume there are 5 CPS power generation plants with varying parameters as shown below.
 Operating costs and capacities are fictional and possibly far from accurate.
 Capacities are set to constant for all plants except wind & solar.
 For those, for each operating day, I sampled from a truncated normal distribution with mean of 8,000 MWh, standard deviation of 1,000 MWh, and a max capacity of 10,000 MWh.
 This is an attempt to capture some of the volatility of these power sources.
 I also assume that the wind/solar capacities are known the day ahead.
 Future work on this project includes removing this assumption.

 The priorities are the order that CPS uses power.
 Wind/solar are set to identical priorities and whichever has a higher capacity on a given day is given higher priority.
 I also assume that demand & capacity are constant throughout a single day.
-This is inaccurate since solar plants do not produce energy at night, winds vary throughout the day, and demand during the heat of the summer afternoon is much higher than dawn in the fall, for examples.
+This is inaccurate since solar plants do not produce energy at night, winds vary throughout the day, and demand during the heat of the summer afternoon is much higher than on a crisp fall morning, for examples.

 I believe peaking plants have very little spool up time and can be used on days CPS underestimates demand.
-However, for this scenario, I assume they can only be "turned on" if they are predicted to be needed.
+However, for this scenario, I assume they can only be "turned on" if they are predicted to be needed on the previous day.

 | Plant        | Operating Cost [$/MWh] | Capacity [MWh]                       | Priority |
 |:-------------|:----------------------:|:------------------------------------:|:--------:|